Homekeepr-Inc/documentation-scraper/headless-browser-scraper/kitchenaid.md

 1. **Initial Navigation**: Navigate to `https://www.kitchenaid.com/owners.html`.

-2. **Headless Browser Initialization**: Launch `undetected-chromedriver` in headless mode with stealth options to avoid bot detection.
+2. **Headless Browser Initialization**: Launch `undetected-chromedriver` in headless mode with stealth options to avoid bot detection, configured for automatic PDF downloads.

 3. **Page Fetch**: Navigate to the owners page and wait for the page to load fully.